-But there is one area of pricing that remains cloudy: the cost of new information systems and other technology.
-Software vendors love to tout their new contracts; my inbox is brimming with announcements.
-But ask them how much the deal cost and more often than not, you will be stonewalled.
-Go to the hospital or medical group customer, and often you get the same result.
-I have attempted to shine a light on this topic with the adjoining "Deal" feature, but it has been a struggle.
-Sometimes chief information officers are just reluctant to talk about how much the hospital actually had to ante up.
+But there is one area of pricing that remains in the clouds, namely the cost of new information systems and other technology.
+Software vendors love to tout their new contracts.
+My inbox is brimming with announcements.
+But ask them how much the deal was for, and more often than not, you will be stonewalled.
+Go to the hospital or medical group customer, and oftentimes, you get the same result.
+I have attempted to shine light on this topic in our "Deal" feature in HealthLeaders magazine, but it has been a struggle.
+Sometimes CIOs are just reluctant to talk about much the hospital actually had to ante up.
 Other times they have signed confidentiality agreements with their software suppliers to keep quiet.

-Who exactly is being served by this murkiness around the cost of clinical IT?
+Now, who exactly is being served by this murkiness around the cost of clinical IT?
 Well, it's certainly not potential purchasers of clinical IT.
 If buyers cannot obtain realistic estimates of cost prior to even sending out the RFPs, they are working in a vacuum.
-And for cash-strapped physician groups, the uncertainty around cost may result in suspicion that EMR vendors are an unscrupulous bunch.
+And for cash-strapped physician groups, the murkiness around cost may just result in suspicion that EMR vendors are an unscrupulous bunch.

-My hunch is that some software vendors like these confidentiality agreements because they are cutting deals left and right, charging well-heeled customers more than those of lesser means.
-Nondisclosure may also offer psychological protection to the insecure, who wonder if they have been gouged or got a good deal.
+My hunch is that software vendors like these confidentiality agreements because they are cutting deals left and right, charging the well-heeled customers way more than those of lesser means.
+Non-disclosure may also offer psychological protection to the insecure, who wonder if they have been gouged or got a good deal.